 NGINX

-Monitor active connections, connection states, and request rates from the local NGINX server.
-The agent probes the NGINX stub status module exposed on localhost.
-You need to enable and configure the stub_status directive for the collector to work.
+Monitor active connections, connection states, and request rates from your local NGINX server.
+The agent probes the NGINX stub status module to collect real-time performance data, helping you track traffic spikes and server load.

-Add a minimal site configuration to expose NGINX statistics locally.
-For example, create /etc/nginx/sites-enabled/status.conf with the following content:
+1. Create a status configuration: Add a minimal site configuration to expose statistics.
+For example, create /etc/nginx/sites-enabled/status.conf:

 server {